 If you are wanting to start a business in New Zealand, you will need to have an Entrepreneur Work Visa.

-To be successful under this category, you need to check off three things:
+To be successful under this visa category, you need to check off three things:

-- a good business idea/model that is likely to be seen as high-growth/innovative with export potential by Immigration New Zealand; and
+- a good business idea or model that is likely to be seen as high-growth or innovative or export oriented by Immigration NZ; and

 - minimum NZ$100,000 (about US$80,000) investment into the business (excluding working capital); and

 - you need to be a real, genuine entrepreneur.

 According to Immigration New Zealand, successful applications to date included exporting (e.g. food, wine, reformulated animal feeds), manufacturing (e.g. hydrofoil) and high-tech (e.g. biotech, internet startups, software as a service) businesses.